Sheikh Mosharraf Hossain: Career

-Hossain was given the title of Khan Bahadur by the British Government.
+Hossain was given the title of Khan Bahadur by the British government.

 Hossain was a member of the East Pakistan Legislative Assembly in 1962.
 Khan Sahib Sheikh Musharraf Hossain School and College was established in Tungipara, Gopalganj District in his name.
 His son, Sheikh Kabir Hossain, was the founding chairperson of the Khan Sahib Sheikh Musharraf Hossain School and College.

 Personal life

 Hossain's nephew, Sheikh Mujibur Rahman, is the founding father of Bangladesh.
-He had a daughter, Hamida Khanom Ranu, and a son, Sheikh Kabir Hossain.
+He had 7 sons and five daughters.